GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

               "version": 1
             }

-Save the file and set IAM policy
+Save the file and update IAM policy by running below command.

     gcloud iam service-accounts set-iam-policy $SERVICE_ACCT_NAME@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com ./policy.yaml

-To use a service account to run Cloud Build, we also need to specify where to store build logs, in this tutorial we will be using Cloud Logging.
-To allow storing logs to Cloud Logging, Logs Writer (`roles/logging.logWriter`) role must be granted to the service account
+To use a specific service account for Cloud Build, we also need to specify where to store build logs, in this tutorial we will be using Cloud Logging.
+To allow sending logs to Cloud Logging, Logs Writer (`roles/logging.logWriter`) role must be granted to the service account

     gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT \
           --member=serviceAccount:$SERVICE_ACCT_NAME@$GOOGLE_CLOUD_PROJECT.iam.gserviceaccount.com \